Meditations by Marcus Aurelius – Life Lessons

 1 – Do not seek praise.
 You don’t need praise or pride to fulfill your purpose.
 Do not seek substance in the opinions of others (see opinion section).

 1 – Be in control of your emotions.
 Don’t let your anger and frustration get the best of you.
 It is much more human to be gentle, kind, courageous, and under control of yourself.
 These other emotions are animalistic tendencies.
 Anger and frustration are signs of weakness.
-Signs of someone who is out of control, so strive to be in control of yourself.
+They are signs of someone who is out of control.
+Strive to be in control of yourself.

 On helping others